benjpacheco/loan-data-project/README.md

    - AmazonS3FullAccess
    - IAMFullAccess

-then create a new policy with the following and attach it to superuser
+then create a new policy and replace <YOUR_REGION>, <YOUR_ACCOUNT_ID> and attach it to superuser

+you will also have to edit the terraform files, specifically in the IAM module

 ```
 {
 	"Version": "2012-10-17",